Followers of many religions believe that their own sacred texts are inerrant. This is

 5 From these beliefs logically

-flow that itis "binding on all
+is "binding on all

-people" Everyone will eventually have to "give an account for how they
+people."
+Everyone will eventually have to "give an account for how they

 lived in light of its teaching."
-2 This

 concept has obvious difficulties when it is applied to persons who have